-While ELR{dta} may decrease educational attainment in high child labor districts, it is not obvious that this reduction in education has negative long-term effects.
+While $ELR{dta}$ may decrease educational attainment in high child labor districts, it is not obvious that this reduction in education has negative long-term effects.
 If the schools are of low quality, or if increased experience counteracts the decline in education, then the shift from school to work may not matter in adulthood.
 In this section, we test for long-term effects on household consumption.

 To measure the effects of early investment on long-run outcomes, we study the consumption of households whose heads faced different early life shocks.
 Since consumption is measured at the household-level, we calculate the exposure of a household to early life shocks using the shock of the male household head.
-Table 5 reports the results.
-Focusing on column 3, ELR{dta} increases long-run per capita adult consumption in low child labor places by 0.5% due to a combination of the direct effects on early life investment, as well as subsequent increased schooling.
-The interaction of early life shocks with high child labor significantly decreases consumption (by 0.9%), enough that the net effect (0.4%) is weakly significantly negative.
+Table 6 reports the results.
+Columns 1-3 assume children's consumption is one half an adult's consumption, while columns 4-6 assume that children's consumption is one third an adult's consumption.
+Focusing on column 3, $ELR{dta}$ increases long-run per capita adult consumption in low child labor places by 0.59% due to a combination of the direct effects on early life investment, as well as subsequent increased schooling.
+The interaction of early life shocks with high child labor significantly decreases consumption (by 1.1%), enough that the net effect (0.47%) is significantly negative.
 Adding up over a child's life, this implies that switching a child from one early life drought to a year with good rainfall lowers her schooling by 0.08 years.
 Columns 4-6 show that the results are similar under the alternative measure of household consumption.

 A potential concern is that this specification assumes household heads are still living in their district of birth: in the consumption modules, the NSS asks household heads about their current district but not their birthplace.
 If rainfall shocks lead to differential migration in high and low child labor districts, then this could induce bias in estimates of the effects of shocks on long-run consumption.
-To address this, we estimate the differential effects of ELR{dta} on migration, exploiting a 2007 round of the NSS that asked households detailed questions about out-migrants.
+To address this, we estimate the differential effects of $ELR{dta}$ on migration, exploiting a 2007 round of the NSS that asked households detailed questions about out-migrants.